department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

 ### Optional Base64 Encoding

-Base64 is an encoding scheme that converts binary data into text format, so that encoded textual data can be easily transported over network uncorrupted and without data loss.
+Base64 is an encoding scheme that converts binary data into text format, so that encoded textual data can be easily transported over networks uncorrupted and without data loss.

 Base64 can be used to encode binary multipart/form-data it in its entirety, in order to bypass certain false positives encountered as the VA firewall scans for attack signatures.
 If your PDF file uploads are failing, causing your GUIDs to expire before a PDF is received, you might consider encoding the entire payload in base64.